 Many tax and finance professionals will have noted a trend in recent years, whereby there is greater emphasis on the processes and controls in place to ensure good tax governance.

-As a consequence, many large and owner managed businesses are increasing their focus on tax governance, ensuring robust processes and controls are in place; the emphasis is now on ‘how’ tax compliance is dealt with and making sure the right amount of tax is paid at the right time.
+As a consequence, many large and owner managed organisations are increasing their focus on tax risk and tax governance, ensuring robust processes and controls are in place; the emphasis is now on ‘how’ tax compliance is dealt with and making sure the right amount of tax is paid at the right time.

-The on-going COVID-19 pandemic has accelerated this process, as finance teams have been forced to proactively manage their cash flows, while also reassessing the robustness of their working practices, systems and controls.
-In some instances, processes and controls based around physical proximity of staff have been shown to be out of date and in need of re-designing.
+The COVID-19 pandemic, Brexit, increasing inflation, global tensions and shortages of raw materials has accelerated this process, as finance teams have been forced to proactively manage their supply chains and cash flows, while also reassessing the robustness of their working practices, systems and controls.
+In some instances, processes and controls based around physical proximity of staff and the movement of goods across borders have been shown to be out of date and in need of re-designing.

-Ensuring that there is tax integrity within your business is now critical and reflects the wider changing climate in which businesses and tax advisors now operate.
+Ensuring that there is tax integrity within your organisation is now critical and reflects the wider changing climate in which organisations and tax advisors now operate.
 Factors influencing this trend include:

-Robust processes and controls can also make it easier for your business to adapt to change.
-This could be change within the business such as new supply chains or entering new markets, or it could be change driven by external factors, such as changes in tax legislation or events such as Brexit.
+Robust processes and controls can also make it easier for organisations to adapt to change.
+This could be changes within the organisation such as new supply chains, the use of new technology platforms or entering new markets.
+Alternatively, it could be change driven by external factors, such as changes in tax legislation or events such as Brexit, Ukraine war or supply chain shortages which has led many organisations to re-assess their cross-border product flows and to manage labour shortages.

 Over the last few years HMRC’s powers have increased with the introduction of new information and data gathering powers and with the greater use of technology to identify those people and organisations who are understating and underpaying their tax liability.